kevinpedregosa/Number-Guessing-Game/README.md

 4. Run the game: python number_guessing_game.py

 # Example Gameplay
-NUMBER GUESSING GAME\n
+NUMBER GUESSING GAME

-Enter your username: Alex\n
+Enter your username: Alex

-I am thinking of a number between 1 and 100.\n
+I am thinking of a number between 1 and 100.

-You have 10 attempts.\n
+You have 10 attempts.

-Enter your guess (or 'q' to quit): 12\n
+Enter your guess (or 'q' to quit): 12

 Far.
-Getting warmer.\n
+Getting warmer.

-Hint: The number is even.\n
+Hint: The number is even.

-You have 9 left.\n
+You have 9 left.

-Enter your guess (or 'q' to quit): 56\n
+Enter your guess (or 'q' to quit): 56

 Close.
-Getting warmer.\n
+Getting warmer.

-You have 8 left.\n
+You have 8 left.

 ...

 Correct, Alex!
-You guessed the number in 5 attempts.\n
+You guessed the number in 5 attempts.

-Performance: Excellent\n
+Performance: Excellent

-LEADERBOARD (Top 5)\n
+LEADERBOARD (Top 5)

-1. username: Alex; attempts: 5; difficulty: easy; number: 42\n
+1. username: Alex; attempts: 5; difficulty: easy; number: 42

 # What I learned
 - Developed an interactive game using Python functions and loops to implement smart hints, hot/cold feedback, and attempt tracking